ruchi-010/Pizza-Sales-Analysis/README.md

   The cleaned and aggregated data was transformed and visualized in Excel, creating a dynamic dashboard for actionable insights.
   Access the transformation process in [Excel Transformed Data](transformed_data_sales.xlsx).

+# Conclusion

+- I have successfully leveraged advanced data processing and analytical techniques to transform roughly 603,200 records of pizza sales into actionable business insights.
+- Utilizing PostgreSQL with a Snowflake Schema ensured optimal data normalization and performance, while sophisticated SQL queries extracted critical metrics that were presented via an Excel dashboard.
+- This project is a reflection of my strong technical abilities and strategic acumen, showcasing my capacity to deliver high-impact, data-driven solutions that drive business success.